skadistats/clarity/README.md

 # Clarity 2

-Clarity is a parser for Dota 2 replay files written in Java.
+Clarity is a parser for Dota 2 and CSGO replay files written in Java.

+# CSGO support

+Clarity supports reading CSGO replays as of today (May 6, 2018, 2.3-SNAPSHOT only).
+There should be no breakage with existing code, but if you find some, please open a bug.

 # Version 2.2 released